 The extent of the state control went beyond mere privacy concerns as all Western propaganda was outright forbidden.
 I’ll never forget one of my professors telling me that his job as a student was to read through the mail coming into the country and to edit or remove any references to Western propaganda deemed unsuitable by the state, for example Mickey Mouse 🙂

 The German Approach to New Technology

-Having lived in Germany, the friends I made on Facebook were far less willing to divulge as much information as their American counterparts; most of my German friends use pseudonyms.
-Although they are using Facebook, they share far less than others, especially personal details.
+Having lived in Germany, the friends I made on Facebook were far less willing to divulge as much information as their American counterparts.
+For example, most of my German friends use pseudonyms, which struck me as odd until I thought about it more.
+Although Germans have embraced social media like Facebook, they share far less than others, especially personal details.

-This latent sense of mistrust reflects a culture that once had to live in a time where the right to privacy did not exist.
+This latent sense of mistrust by Germans and I’d also say many Eastern Europeans as well reflects a culture that once had to live in a time where the right to privacy did not exist.
 If we can learn anything from history, it is to know that our privacy is a privilege; at the end of the article I make suggestions as to how we can better engage with these tools.

 In case you think I’m exaggerating, consider the recent experiment performed in the UK, where a simple like of a page at coffeeshop allowed the undercover team to ascertain far too many scary details about their patrons.

 So What Does This Mean for Us?

 The rapid pace of technological development has led to the arrival of a variety of new applications and tools which I feel had innocuous births.
 In my heart of hearts I feel the original intent of Facebook was to use technology to know who lived in your dorm room and what they looked like; that Google sought to trim and manicure the chaos that the Internet was rapidly developing into; and that Twitter wanted to give anyone in the world the ability to share their voice from the convenience of their phone.
 From this perspective these tools appear benevolent in manner.